-We can build simple decks and more sophisticated decks.
-But decks is the only thing we specialize in.
-You may want to think twice about going with a contractor that doesn't specialize in just decks.
-"Jack of All Trades- Master of None" are some pretty good watch words to follow.
+We can build simple to more sophisticated decks because that's our specialty.
+You may want to think twice about going with a contractor that doesn't specialize in decks but we believe the figure of speech, "a jack of all trades is a master of none" are pretty good words to follow.

-Contractors that build sun rooms, garages, additions and decks just don't specialize in decks the way we do.
+Contractors that build sun rooms, garages, additions and decks don't specialize the way we do.
 Decks are our passion!
-With every deck we build, we improve our quality and get more experience in just one thing- decks.
+With every deck we build, we improve our quality and get more experience.

 Take a look at the lighting options we offer.